OSU-NLP-Group/AutoSDT/README.md

 There are also 317 repositories without any license information.
 We assume that these repositories are permissive for academic purposes.

+## Disclaimer
+AutoSDT is constructed from publicly available scientific data, publications, and open-source code repositories.
+We have made every effort to cite original sources and respect the intellectual property of their creators.
+Details including references and licenses are provided in Appendix I of the AutoSDT paper.
+If any repository owner wishes to request removal or correction of relevant content, we welcome communication to ensure proper attribution and compliance.

 ## Citation
 Please cite our paper if you use our data, model, or code.